Biden cuts vacation short, returns to the White House

 BIDEN ADMIN DEPENDS ON TALIBAN TO GIVE AMERICANS 'SAFE PASSAGE' 6 WEEKS AFTER BIDEN SAID HE DOESN'T TRUST THEM

 But amid a growing chorus of criticism for his relative silence about Afghanistan and his absence from his main place of work while the country fell apart, the president decided to head back early.
+The White House had earlier Tuesday called a "lid," meaning no further movements or events were expected, so it appears the decision to return was made hastily during the afternoon.

 Biden briefly returned to the White House on Monday to deliver a short speech on the situation in Afghanistan, remarks in which he doled out blame to others and for which he has been widely criticized.
 Biden returned to Camp David after giving the speech and did not take questions from the media.